 Address: Tioga Rd Hwy 120 & Hwy 140 Yosemite National Park, CA 95389

-The imposing granite walls, draped in waterfalls and wildflowers and speckled with rock climbers, are a jaw-dropping UNESCO heritage sight.
+The imposing granite walls of Yosemite National Park, draped in waterfalls and wildflowers and dotted with rock climbers, are a jaw-dropping UNESCO World Heritage Site.
 Thundering Yosemite Falls tumbles dramatically down more than 2,400 feet, making it North America’s tallest waterfall.

-Nearby, the iconic Half Dome mesmerizes with its unique shape the moment it comes into view.
+Nearby, the iconic Half Dome mesmerizes with its unique shape when it comes into view.
 If there’s any question about what to do in Oakhurst, a tour to discover Yosemite and its grandest sights is a great start.

-Yosemite park entrance fees and lunch are included, allowing you to simply relax and fully immerse yourself in the astounding nature.
+Yosemite Park entrance fees and lunch are included, allowing you to relax and fully immerse yourself in the astounding nature.

 5. Mariposa Grove

-With the town being located not far from Yosemite’s South Gate, it’s no surprise the national park is home to many of the best things to do in Oakhurst, California.
+With the town not far from Yosemite’s South Gate, it’s no surprise the national park is home to many of the best things to do in Oakhurst, California.

 The efforts are worthwhile; you can walk through a cut-out in a tree, examine the knotty roots system, and gaze up at their incomprehensible height.
 Truly, you cannot fathom the scope of these “gentle giants” until you’ve seen them with your own eyes!

-A knowledgeable guide will explain the area’s ecology while transporting you to a remote corner of Yosemite park, where you’ll likely have the Sequoias all to yourself!
+A knowledgeable guide will explain the area’s ecology while transporting you to a remote corner of Yosemite National Park, where you’ll likely have the Sequoias all to yourself!